 This investigation looks at the undetected ingestion of button/coin cell batteries in children.
-It follows a reference event where a child died following the unknown and undetected ingestion of a button battery.
+It follows a reference event where a child died following the unknown and undetected ingestion of a coin cell battery.

 Please note that this investigation has previously been known as 'Button battery ingestion' and 'Undetected button battery ingestion in children'.